aws-samples/aws-get-started-workshop/content/02-base/06-reference/02-cloud-platform-system-users.md

 **Permissions:** [AdministratorAccess](https://console.aws.amazon.com/iam/home#/policies/arn%3Aaws%3Aiam%3A%3Aaws%3Apolicy%2FAdministratorAccess)

-## AWS Control Tower Administrator
+## AWS Control Tower administrator

 Once human Cloud Administtrators are granted access to the master account via their own individual user accounts and are granted at least equivalent permissions to this user, this user will no longer be used.